Residency & Fellowship

 • Graduation from a CAPTE-accredited physical therapy program

-• Successful completion of FSBPT's National Physical Therapy Examination (NPTE)
+• Successful completion of the FSBPT National Physical Therapy Examination (NPTE)

-• Licensure to practice physical therapy within the state of Washington by the program start date
+• Eligibility for physical therapy licensure in the state of Washington by the program start date

-• Active membership to the American Academy of Sports Physical Therapy
+• Active membership in the American Academy of Sports Physical Therapy

 Application Process & Questions